saccharomycetes/commonsense-with-KG/README.md

 # commonsense-with-KG
-This repository contains the code for the paper "An Empirical Investigation of Commonsense Self-Supervision with Knowledge Graphs" see full paper [here](https://arxiv.org/abs/2205.10661)
+This repository contains the code for the paper "An Empirical Investigation of Commonsense Self-Supervision with Knowledge Graphs"

 ## `data_process` folder:
 The "make_quatiles.py" is used to generate the piqa data quartiles based on 3 terms.